 The technology that buried the supermen π¦ΈββοΈ

 The advancement of color printing and mass distribution of magazines allowed publishers like EC Comics to dominate with horror and crime titles.
-The self-censorship code of 1954, driven by the psychiatry of the time, banned violent scenes and nudity.
-Superheroes lost their place on newsstands, replaced by stories of monsters and detectives that needed neither capes nor special powers.
+The self-censorship code of 1954, driven by the psychiatry of the era, banned violent scenes and nudity.
+Superheroes lost their space on newsstands, replaced by stories of monsters and detectives that needed neither capes nor special powers.

 The day the heroes lost their jobs πΌ

-Imagine Superman looking for work in 1955.
-Job offers were scarce.
-Publishers preferred to publish stories about cowboys or damsels in distress.
+Imagine Superman looking for a job in 1955.
+Opportunities were scarce.
+Publishers preferred to print stories about cowboys or damsels in distress.
 Even Batman had to swap the Batmobile for a patrol car.
-Censorship was so strict that villains stopped being galactic threats and turned into grumpy neighbors.
+Censorship was so strict that villains ceased to be galactic threats and became grumpy neighbors.
 An identity crisis with no mask to hide behind.